-Surf the Canary Islands
+Surf Spots in the Canary Islands- A Guide to Surfing Canary Islands

 About Surfing in the Canary Islands

 The Canary Islands are definitely a place to consider while planning a surf trip.
-Actually, thousands of Europeans already know, these islands are not just a great beach holiday destination, but also an incredible surf paradise.
+Actually, thousands of Europeans already know these islands are not just a great beach holiday destination but also an incredible surf paradise.

-The Canary Islands, also known as “The Fortunate Islands”, are a Spanish Volcanic Archipelago consist of 7 major Islands.
-Unlike other European surf destinations such as France or Portugal, this one is actually located in the Atlantic Ocean, much closer to the Coast of Morocco.
-Due to its location, it has warm weather 365 days a year, and it became famous as “the land of eternal spring”.
-For that reason, it is always packed here with tourists, mostly from Europe, who come to enjoy the summer, or to escape from the European winter.
+The Canary Islands, also known as “The Fortunate Islands”, is a Spanish Volcanic Archipelago consisting of 7 major Islands.
+Unlike other European surf destinations such as France or Portugal, this one is actually located in the Atlantic Ocean, much closer to the Coast of MoroccoDue to its location, it has warm weather 365 days a year and has become famous as “the land of eternal spring”.
+For that reason, it is always packed here with tourists, mainly from Europe, who come to enjoy the summer or to escape from the European winter.

 Surfing in the Canary Islands